kwabenasapong/openpldoc/manual/source/stage_view.rst

 =============

 Live view gives you the ability to set up remote computers that will mirror what your projector is showing.
-The Live view basically woks by taking screenshots of what the projector is showing and then presenting it in a browser.
+The Live view basically works by taking screenshots of what the projector is showing and then presenting it in a browser.
 This means that audio and video playback will not be presented in the Live View.